Ivan Drach: Poetry career

+Political career

-After the beginning of Perestroika, he resumed contacts with dissident circles.
-Together with Vyacheslav Chornovil, Mykhailo Horyn, and a number of other Ukrainian activists, in 1989 he created Rukh or People's Movement of Ukraine, first official Ukrainian pro-reform organization.
-Ivan Drach was the first chairman of Rukh from September 8, 1989 to February 28, 1992.
-He was co-chairman of the NRU with Chornovil and Horyn from February 28 to December 4, 1992.
-In the spring of 1990, Ivan Drach was elected to the Verkhovna Rada from Artemivsk (№ 259) constituency by the 66.38% of voters.
+He was co-chairman of the NRU with Chornovil and Horyn from 28 February to 4 December 1992.
+In the spring of 1990, Ivan Drach was elected to the Verkhovna Rada from Artemivsk (No. 259) constituency by the 66.38% of voters.
 After retiring from his office in the NRU in late 1992, Ivan Drach retired from politics in 1994.
 He promoted the use of the Ukrainian language and whilst serving as Ukraine's minister of communication, he proposed wide-ranging measures, including setting quotas for Ukrainian-language broadcasts and tax breaks for Ukrainian publishing.

-At the 29 March 1998 elections to the Verkhovna Rada member Drach (NRU party) ran for parliament from Ternopil (№ 167) constituency and voting results (21.04% of the vote), the second time he was elected to Parliament.
+At the 29 March 1998 elections to the Verkhovna Rada member Drach (NRU party) ran for parliament from Ternopil (No. 167) constituency and voting results (21.04% of the vote), the second time he was elected to Parliament.
 In the parliamentary elections of March 2002, Drach appeared in the Our Ukraine party at number 31.
 Thus, the third time he became a deputy.
 After a long dispute with the party leadership NRU, Drach in March 2005 left the party and joined the Ukrainian People's Party Yuri Kostenko.
-In the parliamentary elections of March 26, 2006, he was number 14 on the electoral list "Ukrainian National Bloc of Kostenko and the Ivy".
+In the parliamentary elections of 26 March 2006, he was number 14 on the electoral list "Ukrainian National Bloc of Kostenko and the Ivy".
 But the bloc lost the election and Drach was not elected to Parliament.

-From August 1992 to May 19, 2000, he headed the Ukrainian World Coordinating Council.
+From August 1992 to 19 May 2000, he headed the Ukrainian World Coordinating Council.
 Other positions included the chairmanship of the Ukrainian Intelligentsia Congress and heading the Writers' Union.

-In 2006, he was awarded the title Hero of Ukraine.
+Death

 Ivan Drach died 19 June 2018 in Feofania Hospital, Kyiv, following an undisclosed illness.
 Drach requested to be buried next to the grave of his son Maksym in his native Telizhyntsi.

-Art
+Art and philosophy

-He began his creative path during the “Khrushchev thaw”.
+Drach began his creative path during the "Khrushchev thaw" and came to see Ukrainian nationalism as a revolutionary cause, that required purging Leninism of its Stalinist distortions.
+Ivan Drach explored Ukrainian nationality and Soviet socialism noting: "a true Leninist had to have a real national idea."
+As a faithful Kosomol member Drach was initially surprised by the criticism he received from Party officials following 1962.
+By 1963, however, Drach had adopted a more dissident tone.

+Drach, according to interviews drew on many sources.
+World War II, Taras Shevchenko,Alexander Pushkin, Walt whitman and Pablo Neruda played the strongest role informing his style.
+Drach also said Francisco Goya, Pablo Picasso, and Marc Chagall as influences, as well as other modern poets in different languages.

 He made his debut in 1961, when the Kyiv Literary Gazette published his poem-tragedy Knife in the Sun.
-During the Soviet era, he wrote entire cycles of poems dedicated to Lenin and the Communist Party to which he belonged.
+Seeing himself as someone striving for universal socialism by returning to Leninist norms, Drach wrote entire cycles of poems dedicated to Lenin and the Communist Party to which he belonged.
 His works were known in the USSR and abroad.
 His poetry has been translated into Russian (several separate editions), Belarusian, Azerbaijani, Latvian, Moldavian, Polish, Czech, German and other languages.